Two-Sided Prioritized Ranking: A Coherency-Preserving Design for Marketplace Experiments: Baselines and Results

-We conduct counterfactual simulations for 20,000 queries using our estimated models of click and booking behavior.
-First, to establish a simulated ground truth for TATE, we simulate the marketplace under two extreme scenarios: one where no items receive treatment and another where all items are treated.
-The treatment is implemented as a constant reduction in users' hidden utility from booking an item, resembling the effect of a platform-wide price or markup increase, which translates to a 0.05 decrease in the conversion rate.
-In these simulations, we maintain the recommender system without any modifications.
+We conduct counterfactual simulations for 20{,}000 queries using the estimated models of click and booking behavior.
+To establish a simulated ground truth for lift, we simulate the marketplace under two extreme scenarios: one in which no items receive treatment and one in which all items are treated.
+The treatment enters as a constant reduction in the latent utility of an item, which represents the effect of a platform-wide price or markup increase and implies a 6.9 percent decline in bookings under full treatment.
+The recommender system is held fixed in both simulations.
+The resulting proportional change in total bookings serves as the benchmark against which we evaluate the lift estimates produced by each experimental design.

-We then implement our Two-Sided Prioritized Ranking (TSPR) experimental design to estimate TATE in a setting where treatment is applied to 25\% ($p=0.25$) of the items.
-Following our methodology, we randomly assign each query to either group A or B with equal probability.
-For one group, the recommender system is modified to prioritize Treated items in the ranking, while for the other group, it prioritizes Untreated items.
-The remaining items are positioned according to the experimental design outlined in Table \ref{tab:experiment_setup}, maintaining access to all items while creating the necessary variation in exposure to treatment.

-Additionally, to form a baseline for comparison, we simulate an item-side randomized experiment, which is an extension of the Horvitz-Thompson estimator \citep{horvitz1952generalization} to two-sided platforms and commonly used as a baseline in the literature \citep[e.g.,][]{johari2022experimental, bajari2023experimental}.
-In this setup, items are randomly assigned to the treatment group ($T$) with probability $p$ or the control group ($C$) with probability $1-p$.
-However, no randomization at the query level takes place.
-TATE is estimated as the difference in means of total outcomes per query, adjusted by the inverse of the inclusion probability of treated and control items:

-where $Q$ denotes the set of all queries, and $y_{q,i}$ represents the outcome for item $i$ in query $q$.

-Figure \ref{fig:tate_est} presents the distribution of the TATE estimates from the TSPR setup and contrasts it with the distribution of $\hat{\theta}_{IS}$ across 500 runs.
-TSPR estimates TATE with an average of -0.047 (average bootstrapped SE: 0.016).
-In contrast, the baseline estimator significantly overestimates the effect with an average of -0.091 (average bootstrapped SE: 0.014), roughly double the true value, despite using a similar treatment group size.
-This overestimation occurs because the baseline approach fails to account for interference between treated and non-treated items within the same listing.
-The proportion of the TATE estimates with 95\% confidence intervals that contain the ground truth TATE (-0.05) is considerably larger for TSPR compared to the baseline estimator.

-The relevance threshold parameter $\underline{r}$ serves a dual methodological and practical purpose: maintaining partial outcomes close to the original recommender system while preserving user experience through quality control of top-positioned items.
-In practice, platforms can determine an appropriate value for $\underline{r}$ using historical data or pre-intervention experiments with the modified recommender system, allowing them to balance the trade-off between listing quality and estimates' accuracy.
-In our simulations, we set $\underline{r} = 1.7$ to keep partial outcomes under the modified recommender system close to the baseline case, as illustrated in Figure \ref{fig:par_y}.
-The figure demonstrates that marginal contributions to partial outcomes are substantial for small values of $l$ but rapidly diminish with increasing position.
-This supports our approximation (\ref{eq:approximation}) by suggesting minimal contributions from items down the list.